RameshKadariya/Best-Fitness-Desktop-App-Project/README.md

 Fitness Project

 ## Project Description
 The Fitness Project is a C# application designed to help manage and track fitness activities.
 The project includes various forms for managing customers, training plans, and user data.Kindly download the zip file and use it accordingly.
+Also You may go through the files as per your comfort.

 ## Project Structure
 - **fitnessProject.sln**: The solution file for the project.